Mali: France suspends joint military operations | DW | 03.06.2021

 On Sunday, French President Emmanuel Macron had threatened to pull troops out of Mali if the political instability there continued.
 The West African nation has seen two coups d'etat inside nine months.

-France on Thursday suspended its joint military operations with forces in Mali after the second coup d'etat in its former colony inside nine months, the French Armed Forces Ministry said.
+France suspended its joint military operations with forces in Mali on Thursday after the second coup d'etat in its former colony inside nine months.

-"Requirements and red lines have been set by ECOWAS and the African Union to clarify the framework for the political transition in Mali," the statement said.
+"Requirements and red lines have been set by the Economic Community of West African States (ECOWAS) and the African Union to clarify the framework for the political transition in Mali," the statement said.
 "While awaiting these guarantees, France has decided to suspend, as a temporary measure, joint military operations with Malian forces."

 On Sunday, French President Emmanuel Macron warned Mali that France would withdraw troops from the country if political instability there persisted and led to an increase in Islamist violence.